jcmspg/turk_swap/README.md

 ```

 ## Algorithm Description
-Sure!
-Here's a more detailed explanation of how the Push Swap algorithm works:

-## Algorithm Description

 The Push Swap algorithm works by using two stacks, `A` and `B`, and a set of operations to sort the elements in stack `A`.
 The main steps of the algorithm are as follows: